GoogleCloudPlatform/cloud-foundation-fabric/examples/gke-serverless/multitenant-fleet/README.md

 ## Multiple clusters with GKE Fleet

-This example deploys two clusters and configures the several GKE Fleet features:
+This example deploys two clusters and configures several GKE Fleet features:

 - Enables [multi-cluster ingress](https://cloud.google.com/kubernetes-engine/docs/concepts/multi-cluster-ingress) and sets the configuration cluster to be `cluster-eu1`.
-- Enables [Multi-cluster services](https://cloud.google.com/kubernetes-engine/docs/concepts/multi-cluster-services) and gives assigns the [required roles](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-services#authenticating) to its service accounts.
+- Enables [Multi-cluster services](https://cloud.google.com/kubernetes-engine/docs/concepts/multi-cluster-services) and assigns the [required roles](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-services#authenticating) to its service accounts.
 - A `default` Config Management template is created with binary authorization, config sync enabled with a git repository, hierarchy controller, and policy controller.
 - The two clusters are configured to use the `default` Config Management template.